 No telling what you’ll find on top of your SansBug when you wake up!

-And then there are other dragons that take refuge INSIDE a SansBug to protect them from toxic bugs and humans!
+And then there are bearded dragons that take refuge INSIDE a SansBug to protect them from toxic bugs and humans!

 Here’s an email from her regarding her experience with the SansBug mosquito net tent: